 Level of contribution

-Single taxpayers with MAGIs in excess of $133,000 and married couples filing jointly with MAGI at $196,000 or more, are not eligible for a Roth IRA.
+Single taxpayers with MAGIs in excess of $135,000 and married couples filing jointly with MAGI at $199,000 or more are not eligible to contribute to a Roth IRA for 2018.
 A very low phase-out in adjusted gross income (MAGI) of $0-$10,000 applies to married taxpayers filing separately, which means that their contribution limit is automatically subject to a reduction on the first dollar of MAGI earned.
-An individual's total contributions to all IRAs, traditional and Roth, may not exceed $5,500 in 2017 plus the catch-up contribution, if eligible.
+An individual's total contributions to all IRAs, traditional and Roth, may not exceed $5,500 in 2018 plus the catch-up contribution, if eligible.

 Contributions may continue beyond age 70½